Level of measurement: Central tendency

 The mode, i.e. the most common item, is allowed as the measure of central tendency for the nominal type.
-On the other hand, the median, i.e. the middle-ranked item, makes no sense for the nominal type of data since ranking is meaningless for the nominal type.

 Ordinal scale

 The ordinal type allows for rank order (1st, 2nd, 3rd, etc.) by which data can be sorted but still does not allow for a relative degree of difference between them.
-Examples include, on one hand, dichotomous data with dichotomous (or dichotomized) values such as 'sick' vs. 'healthy' when measuring health, 'guilty' vs. 'not-guilty' when making judgments in courts, 'wrong/false' vs. 'right/true' when measuring truth value, and, on the other hand, non-dichotomous data consisting of a spectrum of values, such as 'completely agree', 'mostly agree', 'mostly disagree', 'completely disagree' when measuring opinion.
+Examples include, on one hand, dichotomous data with dichotomous (or dichotomized) values such as "sick" vs. "healthy" when measuring health, "guilty" vs. "not-guilty" when making judgments in courts, "wrong/false" vs. "right/true" when measuring truth value, and, on the other hand, non-dichotomous data consisting of a spectrum of values, such as "completely agree", "mostly agree", "mostly disagree", "completely disagree" when measuring opinion.

 The ordinal scale places events in order, but there is no attempt to make the intervals of the scale equal in terms of some rule.
 Rank orders represent ordinal scales and are frequently used in research relating to qualitative phenomena.
 A student's rank in his graduation class involves the use of an ordinal scale.
 One has to be very careful in making a statement about scores based on ordinal scales.
-For instance, if Devi's position in his class is 10 and Ganga's position is 40, it cannot be said that Devi's position is four times as good as that of Ganga.
-The statement would make no sense at all.
+For instance, if Devi's position in his class is 10th and Ganga's position is 40th, it cannot be said that Devi's position is four times as good as that of Ganga.

 Ordinal scales only permit the ranking of items from highest to lowest.
 Ordinal measures have no absolute values, and the real differences between adjacent ranks may not be equal.
 All that can be said is that one person is higher or lower on the scale than another, but more precise comparisons cannot be made.
-Thus, the use of an ordinal scale implies a statement of 'greater than' or 'less than' (an equality statement is also acceptable) without our being able to state how much greater or less.
+Thus, the use of an ordinal scale implies a statement of "greater than" or "less than" (an equality statement is also acceptable) without our being able to state how much greater or less.
 The real difference between ranks 1 and 2, for instance, may be more or less than the difference between ranks 5 and 6.
-Since the numbers of this scale have only a rank meaning, the appropriate measure of central tendency is the median.
-A percentile or quartile measure is used for measuring dispersion.
-Correlations are restricted to various rank order methods.
-Measures of statistical significance are restricted to the non-parametric methods (R. M. Kothari, 2004).